sunilghanchi/ghumkkad_ai/README.md

 ## Components

-- **website/main/app.py:** Flask backend responsible for handling API calls, coordinating recommendation functions, and serving the main website.
+- **Website Main/app.py:** Flask backend responsible for handling API calls, coordinating recommendation functions, and serving the main website.
-- **website/main/static:** Contains CSS, JavaScript, and other static files for the main website's frontend.
+- **Website Main/static:** Contains CSS, JavaScript, and other static files for the main website's frontend.
-- **website/main/templates:** HTML files for the main website's frontend.
+- **Website Main/templates:** HTML files for the main website's frontend.
-- **website/main/recommendation_functions:** Functions related to recommendation algorithms.
+- **Website Main/recommendation_functions:** Functions related to recommendation algorithms for flask.
-- **website/main/ipynb_notebooks:** Jupyter Notebook files for data preprocessing and model training.
+- **Website Main/.ipynb notebooks:** Jupyter Notebook files that contain data preprocessing and model training for flask.
-- **website/main/pickle_files:** Contains all pickle files used by the recommendation functions.
+- **Website Main/.pkl files:** All pickle files are the preprocessed dataframes for the recommendation function for flask.
-- **streamlit/hotel_app.py:** Streamlit web application for interacting with the recommendation system through a user-friendly interface.
+- **Streamlit Website/hotel_app.py:** Streamlit web application for interacting with the recommendation system through a user-friendly interface.
-- **streamlit/recommendation_functions:** Functions related to recommendation algorithms for the Streamlit app.
+- **Streamlit Website/recommendation_functions:** Functions related to recommendation algorithms for the Streamlit app.
-- **streamlit/ipynb_notebooks:** Jupyter Notebook files for data preprocessing and model training for the Streamlit app.
+- **Streamlit Website/.ipynb notebooks:** Jupyter Notebook files that contain data preprocessing and model training for streamlit.
-- **streamlit/pickle_files:** Contains all pickle files used by the recommendation functions for the Streamlit app.
+- **Streamlit Website/.pkl files:** All pickle files are the preprocessed dataframes for the recommendation function for streamlit.
+- **Project_Datasets.zip:** Contains all the datasets that are used for recommendation.

 ## Usage